 A centenary exhibition in Paris' Grand Palais explores the broader legacy of French sculptor Auguste Rodin 100 years after his death.

-The German sculptor Markus Lüpertz has revered Auguste Rodin since his youth.
-Indeed, the latter's 1877 sculpture, "The Walking Man," so impressed Lüpertz at age 16 or 17 (even before he became an artist) that he never forgot it.
+German artist Markus Lüpertz revered Auguste Rodin from an early age.
+Indeed, the latter's 1877 sculpture, "The Walking Man," so impressed Lüpertz as a teenager that he never forgot it.
 Many artists have had similar first encounters with the world of Rodin.

-The melancholy, the imperfection, the worldliness and the erotic effect of Rodin's sculptures and drawings drill into one’s consciousness.
+The melancholy, the imperfection, the worldliness and the erotic effect of Rodin's sculptures and drawings have a way of drilling into one's consciousness.
 This is evident in a final section of the exhibition at the Grand Palais, where Lüpertz's sculpture "Der Morgen oder Hölderlin" (2011) shows a head hidden behind a mask.
 The limbs on the body are chunky, the legs spread apart.
 The resemblance to Rodin's "The Walking Man" is undeniable.

 The exhibition at the Grand Palais is not a classic retrospective of the centenary of Rodin’s death in Meudon, southwest of Paris, on November 17, 1917.
 This is partly because the work of the artist who was born in Paris in 1840 can be seen year-round in the Musée Rodin on the left bank of the Seine, just two metro stations away.
 The curators for this exhibition instead ask: how has Rodin's work been received and reinterpreted, by subsequent artists, the public and collectors?
 How alive is Rodin's work today, 100 years after his death?